This is an illustration from

 and in Hindi and Marathi, languages spoken today, the word is "sarp."
 Nagas are

-prominent characters through the Sanskrit epic,
+prominent characters through the Sanskrit epic, Mahabharata, and are often

 villains though occasionally benevolent.
 "Nāginī" is the female word for